sassoftware/esp-studio-examples/Advanced/geofence/README.md

     return data.geoid ~= nil
 end
  ```
 5. Expand **Subscriber Connectors**.
-Observe that there is a subscriber connector that writes output to a file called result.out. <br/>Later in these steps you observe how connector orchestration affects the order in which connectors are executed.
+Observe that there is a subscriber connector that writes output to a file called `result.out`. <br/>Later in these steps you observe how connector orchestration affects the order in which connectors are executed.

 ### Connector Orchestration